LIVING GRACE CHURCH CORONAVIRUS 19 GUIDELINES:

 Let’s continue in wisdom...if you’re sick – stay home!
 We should also resist the urge to hoard cleaning supplies, masks and water beyond that which you and your family need.
 When that happens, some of our vulnerable populations might not get the resources they need.
 And above all, we must keep our faith and trust in Jesus.
 In addition, our Outreach and Grace Connect committees have increased our calling and connection with our seniors to further enhance their safety and well-being.
-Wisdom will be used when ministering to the nursing homes.
-They will call all facilities to ensure compliance with all safety measures.

 The following resources provide additional information about COVID-19.
 The Centers for Disease Control provides a broad range of background information, updates and travel information.
 Here are specific resources from the CDC and other health organization:

 Please know that frequent updates will be given as the issue evolves.
 God bless you as we walk in faith during these challenging times.